Memories

 Miss Monger's School

-David Waskett writes : I went to Miss Monger's School on Church Rd in the 1950s.
-The only was to describe this is a a Dames School.
-The class room was a room at the back of the house which was on the top right a bit before the church, it was called Hope Cottage and I still have some of my old school reports.
+David Waskett writes : I went to Miss Monger's School on Church Road in the 1950s.
+The only way to describe this is a Dames School.
+The class room was a room at the back of the house.
+The house was called Hope Cottage and was the last of the row of houses on the right before the fields and the church.
+The house may of been a semi as it had two gates - we used the lower one.
+I still have some of my old school reports.
 There were two Miss Mongers, Birdie and Mabel but I cannot be sure which one taught us, I think it was Birdie.
 I was told by her that in the Cemetary the good people who went to heaven had humps on their graves.
 As my way home to the top of Jenkins Hill was often via the cemetary I used to look at the graves and admire the humps.
 However, some graves were sunken so I was left to wonder their occupants fate!!
 The Miss Monger who was a teacher died in her 80's in a nursing home about 1971.

 I went to Christ the King Church and was an altar server when Father Arthur Porter was there.
 He was the finest most down to earth priest I have ever met, ex navy chaplain.